totuni/esp-studio-examplesII/Analytics/analytics_linearregression/README.md

 ## Next Steps

 You can enhance this project by doing any of the following:
-- Replacing the CSV source with a live sensor feed.
+- Replacing the CSV source with a live sensor feed
-- Adding filters or aggregations before training.
+- Adding filters or aggregations before training
-- Incorporating Grafana to visualize predicted versus actual values over time.
+- Incorporating Grafana to visualize predicted versus actual values over time
-- Experimenting with different feature sets or preprocessing methods.
+- Experimenting with different feature sets or preprocessing methods

 ## Additional Resources